What to Do if You’ve Been Affected by Defective Over the Counter Drugs

 Have you been injured by a defective drug?

 If you believe you’ve been injured by a defective drug, contact the attorneys at Boone & Davis in Fort Lauderdale, Florida today.
-We have 30 years of experience helping victims of defective drugs and are prepared to begin working on your case immediately.
+We have more than 40 years of experience helping victims of defective drugs and are prepared to begin working on your case immediately.